loopsocial/firework_sdk_official/README_v2.md

 [x] app:feedType : It can be discover or channel , by default it is discover.
 When it is discover, recommendation engine serves content , when it is channel, you get content defined in that channel

 [x] app:feedParam : If you have specified feedType to be channel, you have to enter the channel_id .
 Firework team you are working with , will provide you the channel_id.
+You can even programatically set feedParam.
+VideoFeedView provides an API to set feedParam as well as feedType.

+setFeedParam(feedParam: String , feedType: FeedType)

 ### Event Callsback